itsxwang/software-development/web3/BTC_Demystified.md

 - **Public and Private Keys**: These cryptographic keys secure transactions, ensuring only the rightful owner can spend funds.

 ### 3.6.
 Additional Features
-- **Reclaiming Disk Space** ([Reclaiming Disk Space](https://youtu.be/NoqNhWnjE1Q?si=mOfWRjsoABpmPS38&t=107)): Bitcoin optimizes storage by pruning old, unspent transaction outputs, reducing blockchain size.
+- **Reclaiming Disk Space** ([Reclaiming Disk Space](https://youtu.be/NoqNhWnjE1Q?si=mOfWRjsoABpmPS38&t=107)): Bitcoin optimizes storage by pruning old, [unspent transaction outputs](https://www.youtube.com/live/wXDs-10PdaA?si=a-e1FbRso38ZobWM&t=6197), reducing blockchain size.
 - **Simplified Payment Verification (SPV)** ([SPV](https://youtu.be/NoqNhWnjE1Q?si=mOfWRjsoABpmPS38&t=107)): SPV allows lightweight nodes to verify transactions without storing the full blockchain, requiring minimal memory.
 - **Mempool**: The memory pool holds unconfirmed transactions broadcast to the network.
 Miners select transactions from the mempool, prioritizing those with higher fees, to include in new blocks.
 - **Orphaned Blocks**: Blocks mined but not included in the longest chain are called **orphaned** or **stale blocks**.
 They occur when two miners solve blocks simultaneously, and the network selects one.
 Orphaned blocks’ transactions return to the mempool.
 - **Block Size**: Bitcoin’s block size is capped at 1 MB to prevent spam and keep the blockchain manageable.
 This limit has sparked debate about scalability, leading to solutions like **Segregated Witness (SegWit)** and the **Lightning Network**.
 - **Segregated Witness (SegWit)**: Activated in 2017, SegWit separates digital signatures (witness data) from transaction data, increasing block capacity without raising the 1 MB limit.
 It reduces fees, speeds up confirmations, and supports second-layer solutions like the Lightning Network.
-- **Lightning Network**: A second-layer solution for fast, low-cost Bitcoin transactions via off-chain payment channels.
-Users lock funds in a multi-signature wallet, conduct transactions off-chain, and only record channel opening/closing on the blockchain.
+- **Lightning Network**: A second-layer solution (layers: Means additional protocols built on top of the Bitcoin blockchain) for fast, low-cost Bitcoin transactions via off-chain payment channels (off-chain means transactions are conducted outside the main blockchain).
+Users lock funds in a multi-signature wallet, conduct transactions off-chain, and only record channel opening/closing on the blockchain(this means less data is stored on-chain).
 This reduces congestion and fees, ideal for small transactions (e.g., buying coffee).
 - **Halving**: Every four years, the block reward halves (e.g., from 12.5 BTC to 6.25 BTC in 2020; next expected in 2024 to 3.125 BTC).
 This controls Bitcoin’s supply, capping it at 21 million coins, impacting price and mining profitability.

 ## 4. Calculations